laxmi-oss/converged-database-1/graph/Oracle-Graph-Define.md

 In this instance the Vertex (or Node) entities are CUSTOMERS, ORDERS, STORES, and PRODUCTS.
 While the Edge(s) are CUSTOMER ORDERED (from CUSTOMERS to ORDERS), ORDERED BY (the reverse edge from ORDERS to CUSTOMERS), ORDERED FROM STORE (ORDERS to STORES), STORE GOT ORDER (STORES to ORDERS), ORDER HAS PRODUCT (ORDERS to PRODUCTS), and PRODUCT IN ORDER (PRODUCTS to ORDERS)

-Make a JDBC connection to the database:
+At the jshell prompt , Make a JDBC connection to the database:

 ````
 <copy>